 The Peacebuilders' Exchange

-Our unique workshop last July gave young Anglican peacebuilders from Africa, Asia and Latin America the chance to explore the challenge of conflict as a barrier to successful pro-poor development and share examples of best practice in conflict transformation.
+Our unique workshop in July 2012 gave young Anglican peacebuilders from Africa, Asia and Latin America the chance to explore the challenge of conflict as a barrier to successful pro-poor development and share examples of best practice in conflict transformation.

 After five days of activities, talks and training in London, where we're working with our partners at St Ethelburga's and Lambeth Palace, the participants had a brief encounter visit in another UK diocese.
 Church partners in Barking, Belfast, Newcastle, Nottingham, Wigan and York introduced the young leaders to local projects working in fractured communities to build trust and challenge violent behaviour and attitudes.

-The participants then joined the international youth gathering of the Community of the Cross of Nails at Coventry Cathedral for a three day program with other young peeacbuilders from conflict-affected countries.
+The participants then joined the international youth gathering of the Community of the Cross of Nails at Coventry Cathedral for a three day program with other young peacebuilders from conflict-affected countries.

 The initiative allowed young people to develop peacebuilding leadership skills and asked them to identify how they can be resourced, sustained and affirmed in their current roles.
 Participants were challenged to consider the influence of the past on understanding conflict in the present, ways of building peace in multicultural and interfaith contexts, and the role of the church in building sustainable peace.
 They also examined the role of woman as mediators and sustainers of peace and helped take forward plans for an Anglican model of conflict early warning.